johnsonjh/dps8m-proxy/README.md

 access to the interactive admin console.

 * See the [`systemd/dps8m-proxy.service`](systemd/dps8m-proxy.service)
-  file for detailed installation instrucitons.
+  file for detailed installation instructions.

 ### User interaction